 This Agreement assumes that any text, photographs and other graphics will be provided by the Client in electronic format.

-A link to Outerbridge will appear in at the bottom of the Client’s website.
+A link to Outerbridge will appear in at the bottom of a Client’s website if the website is built by Outerbridge.
 The Client also agrees that the website developed for the Client may be presented in Outerbridge’s portfolio.

 If the Client’s website is to be installed on a third-party server, Outerbridge must be granted temporary read/write access to the Client’s storage directories which must be accessible via FTP.
 Depending on the specific nature of the project, other resources might also need to be configured on the server.